 There are many situations that can impact how a child responds to a traumatic event.
 If a child has experienced trauma, it is important to not only get the child assessed by a mental health provider, but to also work collaboratively with teachers who are with the child, so the right services can be provided.
 Children who have experienced trauma have higher rates of success when schools adopt trauma-sensitive practices and intentionally develop teacher-student and student-student relationships that are safe, trustworthy, and foster a sense of connectedness.

 It is additionally important that classroom curriculum teaches students vocabulary for emotional expression and how to regulate one’s emotions independently or by seeking help.
 Many schools adopt the trauma-sensitive practice of providing access to self-directed calming spaces in the classroom, known as Calming Corners and Safe Spaces.

-PTSD Screening, Tests, and Self Diagnosis Tools
+PTSD Screening, Tests, & Self-Assessment Tools

 While individuals cannot self-diagnose PTSD, it is important to be mindful of available resources that assist with identifying signs and symptoms.
 These should not be a substitute for professional help or a clinical diagnosis, but may be useful for those looking for more information.